 I walked through the aisles of Babies “R” Us™ to get to the exorbitantly cheap baby formula in the back of the store.
 On my way, I stumbled upon a toy I knew my son would love.
 It wasn’t what I came for, but I picked it up anyway.
-Without knowing, I fell right into Babies “R” Us™’ trap.
+Without knowing it, I fell right into Babies “R” Us™’s trap.

 The strategy used by Babies “R” Us™ is known as a loss leader.
 They knew that they could get their target customer, a parent of a newborn, into their store by offering discounted baby formula.
 The baby formula was never meant to be the main sell, however.
 It is just a lure.
 The goal is to sell a larger product, such as the toy.